ma9317/BOOTCAMP_EDA_MIDTERM/README.md

 https://oilprice.com/

 I'd also like to add that the app.py was my attempt to use streamlit to create an interactive website/app related to my data.
 It's pretty elementary and I needed **A LOT** of help with it, so honestly it should be taken with a grain of salt, which is why I include its description very briefly here in the appendix.
 I got a lot of help from my brother + the internet.
+But I wanted to let you select a date range and interactively explore the Brent and WTI price series along with a basic rolling-correlation view.